Rental License Tiering

 Tiering administrative review

-If after reviewing the tier data provided in the links above you believe your property was scored incorrectly, please call 311 or 612-673-3000 and ask for an administrative review.
+If you believe your property was scored incorrectly after reviewing the data above, please call 311 or 612-673-3000 and ask for an administrative review.
 Be prepared to provide the element that you believe was scored incorrectly.
 Administrative reviews are only undertaken if the rental license fee is paid.
-To ensure equity, sustainability, and build on the positive relationships that we’ve built with property owners, property managers, and tenants, a property’s tier is only changed if the data used to score it was inaccurate.
+To ensure all customers are treated equally, a property’s tier is only changed if the data used to score it was inaccurate.